wp-plugins/responsive-facebook-gallery/readme.txt

 == Description ==

-Responsive Facebook Gallery is a responsive facebook gallery, helps you to integrate Facebook gallery easily to your website in few easy steps.
+Responsive Facebook Gallery helps you to integrate facebook gallery easily to your website in few easy steps.

+It is compatible with all major browsers IE8+, firefox, chrome, safari, opera and android browsers

 Create Facebook app and get App ID and Security ID
 Go to Setting -> Reading and enter App ID and Security ID.